PLEASE NOTE: Information is always changing; Beverly Hospital will update as soon as the information is available. UPDATED: 1/6/2021, 10:40am

 - Check your email’s spam folder as it may have been accidentally sent to there.

-- Refer to the following list to find appropriate contact information or call 211 for help.
+- Refer to the following information page

 In response to the new guidelines from LA County Department of Public Health, those entering Beverly Hospital will be subjected to temperature and symptom screening.
 Under the guideline, all healthcare personnel and visitors are subject to temperature check prior to starting work or entering the facility.
 Subjected to screening include: